 Of the three base images currently available for host creation, only 'container_vm' and 'ubuntu' are supported for use with the Sysdig agent.
 The 'cos' image does not contain the required dependencies to allow the agent to be installed.

 Note: The compatible 'container_vm' image is being deprecated as of September 2017.
 Google recommends using the 'ubuntu' image on GKE with Sysdig: https://cloud.google.com/container-engine/docs/node-images#sysdig_support

 To monitor a GKE cluster with Sysdig Monitor, follow these steps:

 First, log into your GKE account and set up your container cluster:

-The updated GKE interface includes a selector for the "Node image".
-The current image default `cos` is not compatible with Sysdig due to the lack of kernel header files and kernel configuration needed to build a required kernel module.
-Upgrade your cluster by selecting the `container-vm` base image:
+The current default image `cos` is not compatible with Sysdig due to the lack of kernel files needed to build a required kernel module.
+Upgrade your cluster by selecting the `ubuntu` image:

 You are now ready to deploy Sysdig agent by following the installation wizard available in Sysdig Monitor.
-Please go to Sysdig Monitor GKE Install Wizard and 1) sign in with your Google account and then 2) authorize Sysdig Monitor:
+Please go to Sysdig Monitor GKE Install Wizard to sign in with your Google account and authorize Sysdig Monitor: